Skip to main content

 Phase 2: Strip-out and demolition

-Remove everything that’s going — old kitchen units, bathroom suites, damaged plaster, flooring.
+Remove everything that’s going: old kitchen units, bathroom suites, damaged plaster, flooring.
 This is the messiest phase.
-Hire a skip.
+Hire a skip or a waste collection service if you don’t have offroad parking.

 3